craigmdennis/animateCSS/README.md

 }
 ```

-When using `infinite: true` and a delay, the delay will only occur before the first loop
+When using `infinite: true` and a delay, the delay will only occur before the first loop, not on every loop.

 ## Examples